GREATDANELADY.COM

 A GUIDE TO RECOGNIZING BONE DISEASES

 This is a copy of the guide I offer my puppy buyers as part of my educational packet.
 I have been asked to share this to other owners and breeders as support information to be used in conjunction with veterinarian care.
 Feel free to copy and share with others if you find it useful.
-This article is now part of the Great Dane Club of America's Health and Welfare handbook 2001 for owners and has been published in numerous breed magazines.
+This article is now part of the Great Dane Club of America's Health and Welfare handbook since 2001 for owners, and has been published in numerous breed magazines.

 Introduction

 Raising a large/giant breed that first year can be somewhat difficult.
 One of the major stumbling blocks are 3 common bone diseases we often deal with in these breeds.
 I would like to discuss the facts/myth of these diseases and give you a way to determine which disease you may be dealing with regarding your puppy.
 This is not meant to take the place of seeing a veterinarians care.
 If you suspect your puppy is not well, use this as support information for you and your vet in diagnosing the health problem of your puppy.
 The problem today is the use of multivalent vaccines, particularly on the giant breeds, puts them at great risk.
 Their fragile immune systems cannot handle the assault of multivalent vaccines and we lose them to autoimmune response, which is misdiagnosed as HOD in the early stages.
-This article will help you and your vet determine whether or not your dog has true HOD.
+This article will help you and your vet determine whether or not your dog has true nutritional HOD.

 Distinguishing Fact from Fiction